Chrissy Teigen Gave A Passionate Speech At Families Belong Together March With Baby Miles At Her Side

 On a lighter note, Teigen also shared a photo on her Instagram of her doing an impression of President Trump, which made it onto CNN, who was covering the march.

-Legend also accompanied his wife and son and debuted his new song, “Preach”.
+Legend also accompanied his wife and son and debuted his new song, “Preach.”

 “I think some of us have a strong temptation to just disengage, but we can’t,” he said to the crowd.
 “We can’t do that.
 I can’t do that.
 I have to do something,” he concluded.

 Singer John Legend just sang his new song "Preach" to protesters in Los Angeles.
 Before that, he said: "You can't just talk about it or tweet about it.
 You've got to do something." pic.twitter.com/xMvt3uOCfq